hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 {% else %}

-In practice it's
+In practice, it's
-impossible to predict when your job(s) will start, since most currently running jobs will finish before their requested walltime expires, and new jobs by may be submitted by other users that are assigned a higher priority than your job(s).
+impossible to predict when your job(s) will start, since most currently running jobs will finish before their requested walltime expires.
+New jobs may be submitted by other users that are assigned a higher priority than your job(s).
 You can use the `showstart` command.
-For more information, see .

 {% endif %}